TaniaFT/Stock-Pers-List/README.md

 # NOTHS Stocklist + Personalisation List

-For use with NOTHS storefront
+For use with NOTHS storefront - made for a specific company and with easy to adapt layout for their benefit - readme also for their benefit.

 stocklist.py is, as the name suggests, a stocklist generator, which ignores products that aren't kept in the warehouse whilst writing a sorted stocklist of the rest.
 Separating into general, socks, gloves, and foil scarves, it saves hand writing a list for hundreds of orders.